Fugitive CEO accused of securities fraud attempts to flee Hawaii by boat - NewsBreak

 Curtiss E. Jackson, of Honolulu, was arrested last year on suspicion that he and business partner Jamey Denise Jackson, defrauded investors of Semisub, Inc. of nearly $30 million .

-He faced federal charges related to securities fraud, mail fraud and wire fraud.3 minors, 2 adults dead in High Point murder-suicide: police
+He faced federal charges related to securities fraud, mail fraud and wire fraud.West Hawai‘i Golf Subsidy program launches this month

 Pretrial Services, a federal agency that supervises federal pretrial release defendants, was tipped on Jan.
 4 that Jackson was going to attempt to flee before his trial.
 The agency informed U.S. Marshals and the U.S. Coast Guard.